lambdaacademy/escaliot/README.md

 # escaliot
-Library on top of the Escalus for the IoT over XMPP
+Library on top of escalus for the IoT over XMPP